-The College Showcase Day provides high school sophomores, juniors and seniors with the opportunity to meet and connect with college tennis coaches, collect information, listen to experts and learn about the NCAA process.
+Now in its 33rd year, the College Showcase Day provides high school sophomores, juniors and seniors with the opportunity to meet and connect with college tennis coaches, collect information, listen to experts and learn about the NCAA process.

 When Lindsay Baum first signed up for USTA Eastern’s College Showcase Day at Saw Mill Tennis Club as a high school junior, she felt a little uneasy.

 “I was nervous,” she says now.
 “All these coaches were going to be there, and I didn’t know what to expect.”

 If she only knew then how well it would turn out.
 At the event, Baum got the chance to speak with Greg Coache, the head coach of Southern New Hampshire University women’s tennis team.
 Coache laid out how he ran his program, explaining to Baum that his athletes would always have someone they could trust at SNHU and that he would always treat them like family.
 These words particularly resonated with Baum, who would have to travel and live a fair distance from home should she decide to go there.